Diego-Mancino/Cybersecurity-Writeups/TryHackMe/Blue/README.md

-Successful exploitation resulted in remote code execution on the target system and spawned a reverse shell connection with `NT AUTHORITY\SYSTEM` privileges.
+Successful exploitation resulted in remote code execution on the target system and provided a reverse shell connection with `NT AUTHORITY\SYSTEM` privileges.

 ---